cviebrock/artisan-hash/README.md

 ### hash:check

 This will compare a given hash to a plaintext string and see if they match.
-It will also check if the hash needs rehashing.

 ```sh
 $ php artisan hash:check '$2y$08$3nq5mD1faNAPUdyt72yyqOTRl/OIrizhQ84EnH1kbouC/8ud31smW' foo